 We know that hundreds of millions of dollars have flowed to support advocacy against long term and serious criminal prison time for teens who kill.
 We know that not a dime has gone to help victims’ families (other than to promote about a dozen victims’ family members nationally who support their agenda).
 We know victims’ family members who suffer horribly because of the crimes of these offenders.

 Beyond the obvious horrible nature of these crimes, the trauma suffered by so many over the choices of a few, the ruined lives on all sides of these murders, we remain stunned at the further injustice of the financial aspect of this equation.

 Hundreds of millions for the killers.

-Words like “bizarre” and “cruel” seem inadequate to address our feelings at so much money goes to help our loved ones murderers, especially while these advocates are choosing to refuse to even talk to the victims families.
+Words like “bizarre” and “cruel” seem inadequate to address our feelings about the fact that so much money goes to help our loved ones’ murderers, especially while these advocates are choosing to refuse to even talk to the victims’ families.

 We are often asked . . .who is paying for this massive campaign to free our loved ones’ killers?

 There are several groups working nationally on reducing the prison sentences of teen killers.
 We do not judge or question their intentions.
 We are all free in this nation to advocate for what we believe.
 We provide this information as a service to victims who have been asking.